zdravkov/kendo-docs/api/wrappers/jsp/colorPalette.md

 ### columns `float`

 The number of columns to display.
-When you pass "websafe" this will automatically default to 18.
+When you use the "websafe" palette, this will automatically default to 18.

 #### Example
     <kendo:colorPalette columns="columns">
     </kendo:colorPalette>

-### palette `Object`
+### palette `java.lang.Object`

 Specifies the color palette to display.
-It can be a string with comma-separated colors in hex representation, an array of Color objects or of strings that parseColor understands.
+It can be a string with comma-separated colors in hex representation, an array of kendo.Color object objects or of strings that parseColor understands.
 As a shortcut, you can pass "basic" to get the simple palette (this is the default) or "websafe" to get the Web-safe palette.

 #### Example
     <kendo:colorPalette palette="palette">